Parts 1 and 2

 Nature, by contrast, was the same everywhere, and it changes so slowly that the Greeks thought it never changed at all, just went through endless cycles.
 The early Greek natural philosophers believed that the universal is better than the particular, the unchanging is better than the changing, and cyclical change is better than non-cyclical change (including “progress”).
 Nature’s laws are better than human laws.
 Nature allows certitude and predictability, whereas human customs lack these advantages.
 Thus the early Greek natural philosophers replaced the old idea of the way of things with a distinction between nature, which is universal and unchanging, and convention, which is particular and mutable—varying from time to time and place to place, never repeating or returning to the same.
 And they held that nature is better than convention, thus we should guide our lives by nature and not convention.

 Consequently, the beginning of the philosophical life is to take an inventory of the human condition.
-When we do this, we discover that there is a human nature, unchanging and common to all men—such as our bodily desires—and a crust of conventions, which vary from time to time and place to place, and which were taught to us by the people around us long before we were self-conscious, much less capable of exercising critical reason.
+When we do this, we discover that there is a human nature, unchanging and common to all men—such as our bodily desires—and a crust of conventions that vary from time to time and place to place and that were taught to us by the people around us long before we were self-conscious, much less capable of exercising critical reason.
 These conventions include language, myths, and morals, some that help and others that hinder our ability to live according to our nature.

 To become a philosopher, we must free out minds from prejudices—from beliefs that we have uncritically accepted from our society.
 Plato likened society—the world of authoritative shared opinions—to a cave in which shackled prisoners are forced to watch the equivalent of an Indonesian shadow-puppet play and mistake it for reality.
 He likened the process of becoming a philosopher to liberating oneself from the prison of the cave of opinion and toiling upward to the surface of the Earth where one can live in the sunlit world of truth.